Disclaimer

 Please note, however, that while we are focusing primarily on property income, income from wages, self-employed profits, pensions, benefits-in-kind, reimbursed expenses, and redundancy payments can all be counted as taxable income.

 What’s more, these tax rates primarily concern those who are investing as individuals.
 But landlords can also invest in buy-to-let property via limited companies, partnerships, and other corporate structures.
-Should they invest through a company, the profit they’ll make will be liable to corporation tax instead, which from April 2024 has risen from 19% to 25%[10] for businesses with profits over £250,000.
+Should they invest through a company, the profit they’ll make will be liable to corporation tax instead, which in 2025/26 will be 19% on profits between £50,000 and £250,000, and 25% on anything above £250,000.

 How investors are taxed will be dependent on their unique circumstances and setup.
 As such, they will need to work with a tax advisor to fully understand what’s owed.